Jorge Chiarella Krüger: Biography

 Krüger was the son of Jorge Chiarella Füller and the pianist Natalia Kruger Mora.
 He married the playwright, educator and actress Celeste Viale Yerovi.
 He was the father of the theater director Mateo Chiarella Viale.

 He has been linked to the theater since 1961, when he founded the Theater of the Catholic University of Peru (TUC) together with Ricardo Blume.
 He was director of the Theater of the National University of Engineering (1967-9), a member of the Association of Amateur Artists (AAA), director of the Telba theater group (1973-9) and founder and director of Alondra theater group (1981).
 He carried out various theatrical activities: as a director, actor, composer of incidental music, specialist in sound effects and promotion of theatrical events, acting and directing teacher.
 He was also assistant director of Ricardo Blume and Atahualpa del Cioppo, and co-author of works for children, managing for two years the children's television program La casa de cardboard.

 He also participated as an actor in several films in his country, and in Walter Salles' Motorcycle Diaries.

-He died in Lima on April 1, 2021, at the age of 77.
+He died in Lima on April 1, 2021, at the age of 77, from COVID-19.